Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 Q: If accreditation is granted, how long is it good for?

-A: New programs are granted provisional for a period not to exceed five years.
+A: New programs are granted initial accreditation for a period not to exceed five years.
 The evaluation process is repeated at five year intervals until a program has been fully accredited for two cycles, after which time site visits are conducted at six-year intervals.
 Once the Committee grants a favorable accreditation decree, the effective date is retroactive to the date of the last day of your site visit.
 The Committee reserves the right to change an accreditation status based on annual, biennial, or interim reports.